d1gitalflow/NotedlyApp/README.md

 - With this fullstack app you can Create, Edit, Remove and Read Notes.
 - Favorite and Unfavorite Notes.
 - Securely create an account and login.
-- See a public Note's feed
+- See a public Note's feed.
-- See favorited Notes
+- See favorited Notes.
-- See own user Notes
+- See own user Notes.
-- Persist all data in MongoDB
+- Persist all data in MongoDB.
+- Unique Permalinks for each note.
+- Random Avatars (gravatars) for each user.